-All club meetings, events and activities both on and off campus, in person and virtual should be entered on CI Sync for review and approval.
-If it is an official club activity, then it should be entered on CI Sync for review and approval.
-This serves as our official record of club activities, initiates space/resource reservations where needed and gets your activity displayed on the calendar for others to see.
+All club meetings, events and activities both on and off campus, in person and virtual must be entered on CI Sync for review.
+Events that require on-campus resources or off-campus needs, will additionally need approval by the SOI office.
+If it is an official club activity, then it should be entered on CI Sync.
+If this process is not followed, the SO may be put on probation for not following the proper processes.
+This also serves as our official record of club activities, initiates space/resource reservations where needed and gets your activity displayed on the calendar for others to see.